Software Publishing Corporation

-Software Publishing Corporation (SPC) was a Mountain View, California-based manufacturer of business software, originally well known for its "pfs:" series (and its subsequent "pfs:First" and "pfs:Professional" derivative series) of business software products, it was ultimately best known for its pioneering Harvard Graphics business and presentation graphics program.
+Software Publishing Corporation (SPC) was a Mountain View, California–based manufacturer of business software, originally well known for its "pfs:" series (and its subsequent "pfs:First" and "pfs:Professional" derivative series) of business software products, it was ultimately best known for its pioneering Harvard Graphics business and presentation graphics program.

-Though SPC's earliest product was for the Apple II personal computer, most of its products were for use on text-based DOS desktop computers, with non-graphical-user-interfaces (GUI), long before the graphical GUIs of Macintosh or Microsoft Windows existed.
+Though SPC's earliest product was for the Apple II personal computer, most of its products were for use on text-based MS-DOS desktop computers, with non-graphical-user-interfaces (GUI), long before the graphical GUIs of Macintosh or Microsoft Windows existed.
 A salient benefit of Harvard Graphics, then, was that it brought sophisticated on-screen graphics capabilities to computers running the normally non-graphical, text-based DOS operating system.
-This factor played a role in the company's ultimate demise in 1996, as Microsoft Windows was shipping on most desktop computers.
+This factor played a role in the company's ultimate demise in 1996, as Windows was shipping on most desktop computers.
 Windows incorporated built-in graphical capabilities, so much of what Harvard Graphics provided was no longer needed.
 SPC scrambled to develop a Windows version of Harvard Graphics, but big competitors and their Windows-native business and presentation graphics tools had so penetrated the Windows market by then that it was just too little, too late.
 As MS-DOS began to disappear, so did SPC's revenues.

 Early history

 SPC was established in 1980 by three former Hewlett-Packard employees, Fred Gibbons, Janelle Bedke, and John Page, with an eye to producing packaged software for personal computers like the Apple II.
-The first application to be launched was the "Personal Filing System" (PFS), a simple database program for Apple II computers.
-With the advent of the IBM PC the following year, though, the company quickly shifted focus to the burgeoning DOS-based desktop computer market, which also included a fast-growing number of IBM PC-compatible computers.
+It sold Personal Filing System (PFS), a database program for Apple II computers, and PFS:Report, a report generator for it.
+With the advent of the IBM PC the following year, the company quickly shifted focus to the burgeoning MS-DOS-based desktop computer market, which also included a fast-growing number of IBM PC compatible computers.
 The Apple II PFS product eventually led to the "pfs:" series of products for DOS.

 By early 1984, InfoWorld estimated that SPC was the world's ninth-largest microcomputer-software company, with $14 million in 1983 sales.
 In 1984 IBM executed an OEM-style agreement pursuant to which SPC would develop the IBM Assistant Series, which was an only slightly enhanced, but completely rebranded version of the "pfs:" family of products (described in the next section) such that no mention of SPC was present in the software or its documentation; and which IBM intended to sell with its IBM PC and PCjr computers.
 IBM advertised the suite using a Chaplin-esque figure getting all of his ducks in a row, in a Super Bowl TV ad, and in print ads.
 By only a year later, in 1985 SPC company had achieved $50 million in revenue from the IBM deal, alone.